-You get excellent audio quality with this tabletop radio due to its 4 stereo speakers and acoustic wooden design.
+Other key features of this digital radio include excellent audio quality with this tabletop radio due to its 4 stereo speakers and acoustic wooden design.
 The only gripe we had was the somewhat weaker bass, which was still rich in its own right, especially when compared to some of the less expensive options on our list.
 The AM/FM radio stations you get are in HD quality due to the digital tuner built into the KEiiD, so even that sounds great.
 If you want an impressive, multi-functional HD tabletop radio, look no further than the KEiiD Compact.

 Once we received all of the tabletop radios, we started testing them by considering their overall design and functionality.
 A good design is quintessential to good audio quality, especially when you consider how different materials can enhance or decrease a radio’s acoustics.
 We preferred radios that have stereo speakers, but also included those with mono speakers, especially since it’s hard to find stereo drivers in more portable tabletop radios.
 The radio’s power source was also a major consideration during our testing.
 Not all radios are battery powered, so we awarded bonus points to those that can switch between using batteries and a wall outlet for power.